-Where will Euphoria season 2 be shown in the UK?
+Where will Euphoria season two be shown in the UK?

-The details have yet to be confirmed but expect it to be much the same as season 1, i.e. on Sky Atlantic and NOW TV.
+The details have yet to be confirmed but expect it to be much the same as season one, i.e. on Sky Atlantic and NOW TV.

 Have we seen a trailer yet?

-Sort of – a first look at Season 2 of Euphoria was shared as part of HBO’s big 2020 preview trailer.
+Sort of – a first look at season two of Euphoria was shared as part of HBO’s big 2020 preview trailer.
 Annoyingly, it’s since been removed offline.

 Still not quite an official trailer, but star Sydney Sweeney teased the return of a handful of key characters at the Golden Globes on Instagram.
 No Zendaya in sight, but there’s still high chances she’ll be on board.

 Will Zendaya be in the new season?

 It certainly looks like it.
 After Euphoria’s renewal was announced, the actor and musician tweeted: “Literally just got the call.
-Can’t say thank you enough for the support we’ve seen, wow…” Her reaction probably wouldn’t be quite so enthusiastic if she had been told she wouldn’t be involved in season 2.
+Can’t say thank you enough for the support we’ve seen, wow…” Her reaction probably wouldn’t be quite so enthusiastic if she had been told she wouldn’t be involved in season two.

 Literally just got the call.
 Can’t say thank you enough for the support we’ve seen, wow… https://t.co/XJtdQaWaL9